 APM 2 inch Herschel

-The operation of the AMP Herschel 2 inch wedge (also called Herschel prism) is based on the principle that only a small part (about 5%) passes through.
+The operation of the APM Herschel 2 inch wedge (also called Herschel prism) is based on the principle that only a small part (about 5%) passes through.
 The 95% larger and also more energy-rich part, is passed through the housing.
 This forms a focal point outside the prism, even far behind this focal point.
 The light concentration is still very intense.
 Users (with older prisms) had to exercise caution, so that no inexperienced observer accidentally looks into the output light beam.

 The APM 2 inch Herschel wedge is equipped with the ceramic light trap.
 This is made up of a multi-coated integrated ND3 filter and (replaceable) multivergütetem polarizing filter.
 This arrangement makes sun observation with a Herschel wedge a safe bet.